satwikav/Covid19_EPP_project/src/paper/codebook.md

 ---
 ### Calculating Indicies

-First we calculate the *Sub Score Index for each of the 9 indicators*.
+First we calculate the Sub Score Index for each of the 9 indicators.
 Then we calculate Sub Score Index for the broader categories and the aggregate Stringency Index.

 | Indicator | Max. value | Flag |
 | :---: | :---: | :---: |